-MassDOT conducts its own analyses of mobility performance and needs, which it documents in modal plans such as its Freight Plan, Bicycle Plan, Pedestrian Plan, its own CMAQ Performance Plan, and its MassDOT Performance Management Tracker tool (massdottracker. com).
+MassDOT conducts its own analyses of mobility performance and needs, which it documents in modal plans such as the Massachusetts Freight Plan, Bicycle Transportation Plan, Pedestrian Transportation Plan, MassDOT's own CMAQ Performance Plan, and the MassDOT Tracker (massdottracker.com).
+MassDOT also recently conducted a study titled Congestion in the Commonwealth: Report to the Governor 2019, which highlighted reliability and access challenges created by worsening congestion in Massachusetts, discussed when and where congestion is occurring throught the Commonwealth, and reviewed possible solutions.
+More information is included in the LRTP Needs Assessment (Chapter 6: Capacity Management and Mobility).
 Meanwhile, the MBTA tracks and analyzes mobility metrics (including on the MBTA Back on Track Performance Dashboard [mbtabackontrack.com]) and uses these to support planning processes, such as Focus40, its current long-term investment plan.
 The exchange and integration of these plans help agencies in the Boston region to coordinate to improve mobility across all modes of transportation.